Mariano Baptista: Foreign Policy

 Baptista tried to carry out a policy of rapprochement with Chile, sending Heriberto Gutiérrez as plenipotentiary minister of Bolivia to Santiago, who signed, together with the Chilean Foreign Minister Luis Barros Borgoño, the Treaty of May 18, 1895 in which Chilean sovereignty over Antofagasta was recognized.
 The treaty that was provisional until the signing of the 1904 Treaty.
 He also signed boundary treaties with Argentina (Puna de Atacama), Paraguay (Chaco boreal), Brazil and Peru (Madre de Dios Basin).
 His term ended in 1896 and he was succeeded by Severo Fernández.

 Death and legacy

 Retired from politics after the end of his term, Baptista died in Cochabamba in 1907.
 Baptista's presidency was one of the most stable in the 19th century, however, the dominance of the Conservative Party, which was based in Sucre, would galvanize the Liberal Party, based in La Paz, which would later rise up in revolt against the government, leading to the Bolivian Civil War in 1899.
 Baptists would fail during his presidency to solve the massive differences between the two parties.

+Political views

+He was a supporter of Anti-positivism, Anti-liberalism and Anti-socialism.